jeffsanicola/vault-policy-guide/README.md

 > **Helpful Hint!**
 >
 > The `LIST` method is supported by select utilities, such as `curl`.
 Other utilities, such as PowerShell's Invoke-RestMethod only support the `GET` method.
 To list a folder where `LIST` isn't supported, use the `GET` method and append `?list=true` to the URI.

+### Fine-Grained Control Policies

+More advanced policies, such as [Fine-Grained Control Policies](https://www.vaultproject.io/docs/concepts/policies#fine-grained-control), can control which attributes can be written to as well as some limited content enforcement.
+Fine-Grained policies may only be applied to key/value pair type attributes.
+Anything that accepts a "map" of data, such as KVv2 ironically enough, cannot be controlled using this method.
+Rather [Sentinel policies](https://www.vaultproject.io/docs/enterprise/sentinel), a Vault Enterprise feature, must be used to control content directly within Vault, or content enforcement can be built into your workflow, if feasible.

+These policies are beyond the current scope of this document.
+Details may be added at a later date.

+*****

+## Policy Pathing

+There are several considerations you should take into account when defining paths within your ACL policies:

+- Whether you're targeting a folder or a specific resource
+- How capabilities are inherited on child paths (or rather, not inherited)
+- How to effectively use wildcards
+- How conflicting or duplicate paths are handled
+- Whether Templated Policies are feasible in your configuration

+### Folders vs. Endpoints

+API endpoints that end with a `/` are considered a folder and only require the `read` or `list` capabilities.
+Other endpoints will usually accept `create`, `read`, `update`, and `delete`.
+Some endpoints may require `sudo` for related commands to succeed, like the `sys/audit/*` endpoints.
+However, some endpoints only support a subset of these functions.
+Consult the [API guide](https://www.vaultproject.io/api-docs/index) for specific capabilities applicable to the path in question.

+> **Helpful Hint!**
+>
+> This most specific path will win!
+>
+> If you have two paths: `secret/*` and `secret/abc/*` in the same policy and try to interact with secret in path `secret/abc/123`, then the capabilities in the latter path will apply.
+>
+> See the [Conflicting Policies](#conflicting-policies) section for more information and examples.

 Small differences in paths can make big differences in access.
 Consider the paths and associated implications in this example policy: